-At December 31, 2020, we had a federal net operating loss carryforward of \$2.1 million which expires in varying amounts in 2030 and 2031, and state net operating loss carryforward of \$111.6 million which expire in varying amounts from 2031 to 2041.
+At December 31, 2021, we had a federal net operating loss carryforward of \$1.8 million which expires in varying amounts in 2030 and 2031, and state net operating loss carryforward of \$132.4 million which expire in varying amounts from 2031 to 2042.
 Section 382 of the IRC imposes annual limitations on a corporation's ability to utilize its net operating loss carryforwards if it experiences an "ownership change."
-As a result of the acquisition of our insurance subsidiaries in 2012, \$7.3 million of federal net operating loss carryforward arises from this limitation and the constraint on our ability to utilize the net operating loss carryforward in full during the current period.
+As a result of the acquisition of our insurance subsidiaries in 2012, \$7.3 million of federal net operating losses were subject to annual limitations of \$0.8 million through 2016, and \$0.3 million, thereafter, through 2028.
+Our federal net operating loss carryforward arises from this limitation and the constraint on our ability to utilize the net operating loss carryforward in full during the current period.

-At December 31, 2020 and 2019, we recorded valuation allowances of \$7.6 million and \$7.9 million, respectively against state net deferred tax assets that may not be realized in future periods.
+At December 31, 2021 and 2020, we recorded valuation allowances of \$8.6 million and \$7.6 million, respectively, against state net deferred tax assets that may not be realized in future periods.
 The valuation allowances for both years primarily relate to state net operating losses generated by NMIH, as NMIH operates at a loss and currently only generates revenue from its investment portfolio.

-As of December 31, 2020 and 2019, we had no reserves for unrecognized tax benefits as we have taken no material uncertain tax positions that would have required a reserve to be measured and recognized.
+As of December 31, 2021 and 2020, we had zero reserves for unrecognized tax benefits as we have taken no material uncertain tax positions that would have required a reserve to be measured and recognized.

 We file income tax returns with the U.S. federal government and various state jurisdictions that are subject to potential examination by tax authorities.
 We are not currently under examination by federal or state jurisdictions.
-Our U.S. federal income tax returns for 2017 and subsequent years, and state income tax returns for 2016 and subsequent years, remain open by statute.
+Our U.S. federal income tax returns for 2018 and subsequent years, and state income tax returns for 2017 and subsequent years, remain open by statute.

-12 Software and Equipmen
+12. Software and Equipment

 Software and equipment consist largely of capitalized software developed to support our mortgage insurance operations.
-Software and equipment, net of accumulated amortization and depreciation, as of December 31, 2020 and 2019, consists of the following:
+Software and equipment, net of accumulated amortization and depreciation, as of December 31, 2021 and 2020, consists of the following:

-December 31, 2020 December 31, 2019
+December 31, 2021 December 31, 2020

-(In Thou sands)
+(In The ousan ds)

-Software \$ 59,678 \$ 46,522
+Software \$ 72,481 \$ 59,677

-Equipment 9,123 8,992
+Equipment 9,654 9,123

-Leasehold improvements 3,402 3,442
+Leasehold improvements 3,402 3,402

-Subtotal 72,203 58,956
+Subtotal 85,537 72,203

-Accumulated amortization and depreciation (42,538) (32,860)
+Accumulated amortization and depreciation (53,490) (42,538)

-Software and equipment, net \$ 29,665 \$ 26,096
+Software and equipment, net \$ 32,047 \$ 29,665

-Capitalized costs for software, equipment, and leasehold improvements during the years ended December 31, 2020, 2019 and 2018, were \$14.5 million, \$10.6 million, and \$9.8 million, respectively.
-Amortization and depreciation expense for software, equipment, and leasehold improvements for the years ended December 31, 2020, 2019, and 2018 were \$9.9 million, \$9.3 million, and \$7.8 million, respectively.
+Capitalized costs for software, equipment, and leasehold improvements during the years ended December 31, 2021, 2020 and 2019 were \$13.6 million, \$14.5 million, and \$10.6 million, respectively.
+Amortization and depreciation expense for software, equipment, and leasehold improvements for the years ended December 31, 2021, 2020, and 2019 were \$11.2 million, \$9.9 million, and \$9.3 million, respectively.